-Overcrowding data is provided by HUD, and defined as more than one person per room.
-2013-2017 data shows:
+Overcrowding data is provided by HUD and defined as more than one person per room.
+2014-2018 data shows:

-- Overcrowding is most prevalent in renter households with lower incomes 0-30% AMI and modest incomes 50-80% AMI. - The majority of overcrowding among renters occurs in single family households. - Single family renter households at 50-80% AMI are the most overcrowded.
-Among owners, the most overcrowding occurs at the 80-100% AMI level and in single family households.
+- Overcrowding is most prevalent in renter households. - The majority of overcrowding among renters occurs in single family households. - Among owners, the most overcrowding occurs at the 50-80% AMI single family households.